epelc/GoTasks/readme.md

 >This project is currently in the process of becoming a hopefully full featured todo app.
 Since I'm quite tired of keeping track of things in a random file and I'd thought it'd be a good example + I'd get some use out of it which means I'll work on it more.
 The goal is that it will serve as a real world example app which you may even want to use yourself.

+### Goals of this project
+- Remain small and focused
+- Learn how to write angularjs tests
+- Learn how to use css animations like a pro
+- Experiment with new organization tecniques

 ### What you need
 You will need afew things to get up and running but I'm starting to use vagrant on another project so should be alot simpler soon.